-- Funding: each Academy within the Trust places considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain consistent or that public funding will continue at the same levels or on the same terms.
-Indeed the new National Funding Formula introduces a level of change and uncertainty post the 2017-18 year.
-In the opinion of the Trustees the current high standard of the Trust's education offering is in all probability unsustainable in the long term unless funding levels match inflationary increases: - Governance: failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks: - Reputational: the continuing success of the individual Academies is dependent on continuing to attract student applications in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed;

-- Safeguarding and child protection: the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing: the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - Fraud and mismanagement of funds: At the request of the audit committee the Trust has appointed Price Bailey LLP to carry out independent and external checks on financial systems and processes as required by the Academy Financial Handbook.
+- Funding: each Academy within the Trust places considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain consistent or that public funding will continue at the same or improved levels or on the same terms.
+Recent Government announced increases in teachers' pay and significant increases in teacher pension scheme (TPS) contribution rates will add to the Trust's single largest cost group.
+Whilst short term funding has been implemented by the ESFA for teachers pay, the lack of surety over the longer term funding solution for this and the TPS are a huge cause for concern.
+In the opinion of the Trustees the current high standard of the Trust's education offering is in all probability unsustainable in the long term unless funding levels match inflationary increases.
+Indeed the Trustees have noted the cuts being made to the education offering over the recent budget cycles; - Governance: failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks: - Reputational: the continuing success of the individual Academies is dependent on continuing to attract student applications in sufficient numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection: the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline.
+During the year significant capital funding was employed to upgrade the physical security of our sites and safety of students; - Staffing: the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning: - Fraud and mismanagement of funds: At the request of the Audit Committee the Trust has appointed Price Bailey LLP to carry out independent and external checks on financial systems and processes as required by the Academy Financial Handbook.
 All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - Investments: financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
 The risk in this area is considered to be low; and - Pensions: defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist the main risk to the Trust is an annual cash flow funding of part of the deficit.
 Trustees take these payments into account when setting the annual budget plan.